Isaac3924/relational_rails/README.md

 1. navigate to http://localhost:3000/ancestries or http://localhost:3000/nations
 1. navigate thru the site as wanted/needed to see site features.
 1. When you want to shut off the server hit 'control + c'
-1. Run 'bundle exec rspec for coverage if needed/wanted.
+1. Run 'bundle exec rspec' for coverage/testing if needed/wanted.
 It will open tabs showcasing some pages.'

 My Schema Diagram: